2005 Dodge/Save Mart 350: Qualifying

-Qualifying would take place on Friday, June 24, at 3:10 PM PST.
+Qualifying would take place on Friday, June 24, at 3:10 p.m.
+PST.
 Drivers would each have one lap to set a time.
 Jeff Gordon of Hendrick Motorsports would win the pole and set a new track record, setting a lap of 1:15.950 and an average speed of 94.325 mph.

 Two drivers would spin during qualifying: first, Elliott Sadler would spin in Turn 10, making him qualify on a provisional.
 Then, José Luis Ramírez would go off track and spin, causing him to miss the race.